Could magnesium deficiency raise risk of breast cancer?

 Don’t wait until your doctor tells you about magnesium to take action.
 For breast cancer prevention, choose healthy habits that do not deplete your magnesium levels now; daily alcohol consumption, for instance, will deplete your magnesium levels while raising your breast cancer risk by 30 percent.

 In addition, transdermal and internal magnesium supplementation in the ways I have discussed above is absolutely vital if you are on a healing journey with breast cancer or breast cancer prevention.
-Use it in a supplement, oil, gel and bath flake form liberally.
+Use it in a supplementA product, generally taken orally, that contains one or more ingredients (such as vitamins or amino acids) that are intended to supplement one's diet and are not considered food., oil, gel and bath flake form liberally.
 Not only will you be giving your body the healing advantage, but transdermal magnesium therapy can also be a very calming way to practice deep self-nurturing and self-care as well that can add tremendously to your healing.

 Dr. Veronique Desaulniers, better known as Dr. V, is the founder of The 7 Essentials System, a step-by-step guide that teaches you exactly how to prevent and heal breast cancer naturally.
 To get your free 7-day mini e-course, and to receive her weekly action steps and inspiring articles on the power of natural medicine, visit www.breastcancerconqueror.com.